srImathE satakOpAya nama:

 - ennammAn – One who ensured that I did not leave him and give up my life.
-Keeping me in a higher position than nithyasUris and all other jIvAthmAs and gave me special blessings.
+Keeping me in a higher position than nithyasUris and all other jIvAthmAs and giving me special blessings.

 In the next article we will enjoy the next pAsuram.